choonkeat/elm-webapp/README.md

 ```elm
 updateFromServer : MsgFromServer -> Model -> ( Model, Cmd Msg )
 ```
-is the entry point where we handle `Types.MsgFromServer` values from `src/Server.elm`.
+is the entry point where we handle `MsgFromServer` values from `src/Server.elm`.
 We usually do a `case ... of` statement inside, much like how we write our standard `update` function

 #### main